MikeAgb/LeetCode/README.md

 The bomb kills all the enemies in the same row and column from the planted point until it hits the wall since it is too strong to be destroyed.

+## 377. Combination Sum IV (Medium)

+Given an array of distinct integers nums and a target integer target, return the number of possible combinations that add up to target.

+The test cases are generated so that the answer can fit in a 32-bit integer.

 ## 395. Longest Substring with At Least K Repeating Characters (Medium)

 Given a string s and an integer k, return the length of the longest substring of s such that the frequency of each character in this substring is greater than or equal to k.